 8.9.
 The safety and quality of the local highways network has been highlighted to be particularly important to both residents and local business in Southwell.
 This includes both the mitigation of impacts caused by new developments and existing road and junction improvements.
-The junctions listed in the policy have been identified by the community as being particular priorities and will be reviewed by Southwell Town Council throughout the plan period.
+The junctions listed in the explanatory section have been identified by the community as being particular priorities and will be reviewed by Southwell Town Council throughout the plan period.

-TA3.1 Where new development negatively impacts on the highway network, contributions will be sought from the developer to mitigate this effect.
+- TA3.1 Where new development negatively impacts on the highway network, contributions will be sought from the developer to mitigate this effect.

-Contributions will be used to minimise and mitigate these impacts

-- associated with the development.
-Contributions will be sought from the allocated sites to make the following highway improvements: - TA3.2 Roads requiring improvements in terms of capacity, width, and rationalization of parking: - Church Street - Westgate. - TA3.3 Junctions requiring improvements to improve flows and allow for greater pedestrian priority: - Westgate and Halloughton Road - King Street and Westgate - Junction of Nottingham Road and Halloughton Road - Junction of Kirklington Road and Lower Kirklington Road - Junction of Newark Road and Easthorpe. - TA3.4 New developments which involve alterations to existing highways and the provision of new highways must meet the following design criteria: - Provide suitable measures to accommodate traffic (including at peak times;) - Improve the safety and attractiveness of the street scene; - Integrate appropriate traffic-calming measures within the development.
+Contributions will be used to minimise and mitigate these impacts associated with the development. - TA3.2 New developments which involve alterations to existing highways and the provision of new highways must meet the following design criteria: - Provide suitable measures to accommodate traffic (including at peak times;) - 2) Improve the safety and attractiveness of the street scene; - 3) Integrate appropriate traffic-calming measures within the development.